goatsmasher/AlgorithmFun/README.md

 5/19/2017 - Interview Coding Challenge -> given an input of employees and their availability, write an application to find out hours of availability for requested employee on specific dates.<br>
 6/6/2017 - Perform a search and replace on the sentence using the arguments provided and return the new sentence.<br>
 6/10/2017 - Given an unsorted array, return the greatest sum of any subarray<br>
+6/15/2017 - Given first node of a singly linked list, create a recursive function that returns number of nodes in that list.<br>